Charity Entrepreneurship Incubation Program 2021 (Fully-funded Boot Camp and up to $100,000 seed funding)

 - THOROUGHLY RESEARCHED IDEAS

-- Each year their research team spends thousands of hours researching potential charity ideas, building on large bodies of research by external organizations.
-Only the best interventions make it onto their list of top charity ideas.
+- Each year our research team spends thousands of hours researching potential charity ideas, building on large bodies of research by external organizations.
+Only the best interventions make it onto our list of top charity ideas.

 - INCUBATION PROGRAM

-- They choose participants who, in their view, have the greatest potential to start new, effective charities from their list.
-They then provide them with two months of intensive training
+- They choose participants with the greatest potential to start new, effective charities from our list.
+They provide them with two months of intensive training (including partner projects, evaluations, creating a funding proposal).
+The Incubation Program requires a full-time commitment; stipends will be provided to those in need.

 After the program, you will be required to start a charity for the following reasons:

-- $215,000 TO CHARITIES – Achieve an impact equivalent to about $215K/year in donations to effective charities
+- $200,000 TO CHARITIES – Achieve an impact equivalent to about $200K/year in donations to effective charities

 - HIGHLY RECOMMENDED – Pursue a career that is highly encouraged by GiveWell and supported by the Open Philanthropy Project